In the nation’s most diverse city, we live the values of tolerance, inclusion,

 ‐ Mayor Sylvester Turner, City of Houston

-According to Rice University Professor Dr. Stephen Klineberg, noted demographics expert and sociologist, Houston is one of the most vibrant, culturally expansive places in the United States.
+According to Rice University Professor Dr. Stephen Klineberg, noted sociologist, Houston is one of the most vibrant, culturally expansive places in the United States.
 Its urban sprawl is bigger than Baltimore, Chicago, Detroit, and Philadelphia combined.

 Houston ranked first in WalletHub’s 2019 Diversity Study Series, which scored 501 of the nation’s largest cities in five categories (household diversity, religious diversity, socioeconomic diversity, cultural diversity, and economic diversity) across 13 metrics1.
 Out of all WalletHub categories, Houston earned its highest ranking in cultural diversity, at No. 29, a calculation based on diversity in race, ethnicity, birthplace, and languages spoken in the city.

 Houston’s cultural diversity makes it rich with opportunities for residents and visitors alike to explore cultural activities, experience different kinds of foods, and meet people of various backgrounds.
 Conversely, experts say that some may be overwhelmed by the richness, that governing and managing a diverse city is more difficult, and conflict is inevitable2.

 The fourth largest city in the United States also experiences the same socio-economic and quality of life issues facing many cities nationwide: poverty, unemployment, housing, education, traffic congestion and commute times, environmental concerns, and violent crime.